Los Angeles Petty Theft Attorney

 Fighting Criminal Charges of Petty Theft in Los Angeles

-Have you been arrested and/or are facing criminal charges for petty theft in Los Angeles?
-Contact criminal defense attorney Ambrosio E. Rodriguez today for immediate legal assistance.
+Have you been arrested and/or are facing criminal charges for petty theft?
+Contact criminal defense attorney in Los Angeles at The Rodriguez Law Group today for immediate legal assistance.
 Mr. Rodriguez is a former prosecutor who understands the consequences of a conviction.
 He will thoroughly investigate your alleged crime, determine where the prosecution’s case is weak, and leverage the state into reducing or dismissing the charges against you.
 You have the right to have an attorney defend you, so do not hesitate to call The Rodriguez Law Group today for help.
 We will review your case, determine the best legal strategy for defense, and explain your legal rights.